bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

 To avoid creating intermediate files, we can chain the commands using the pipe `|` redirector to create a pipeline.
 The pipe simply takes the output of one command and feeds it directly as input to the next command.

-The general structure of the pipeline will be: `GREP_COMMAND | CUT_COMMAND | SORT_COMMAND > RESULTS_FILE`
+The general structure of the pipeline will be:
+`GREP_COMMAND | CUT_COMMAND | SORT_COMMAND > RESULTS_FILE`

 ### Step by step implementation
 We start by taking all the lines that contain proteins found in *S. cerevisiae* by grepping for its TaxonID in the `2759_members.tsv` file.
-Run the following command, you can pipe (`|`) the output of the grep command into `less -S` for more user-friendly visualization.
+Run the following command:
 ```bash
 grep "4932."
 2759_members.tsv
 ```
-Why do we use the dot in the filtering?
+You can pipe (`|`) the output of the grep command into `less -S` for more user-friendly visualization.
 The output is a list of all the orthologous groups that contain proteins found in *Saccharomyces cerevisiae*

+**Question:** Why do we use the dot in the filtering?

 The next step is to extract the orthologous group IDs (second column) for each of those lines.
 To do this we use `cut` and with the `-f` flag we select the second column.
 Since the output is quite long, we pipe it to `head`.